Winston Peters on inflation - 'the taxpayers will have to pay the piper'

 It said government spending and consumption tended to have the largest effects on domestic demand and interest rates.

-Act's finance spokeswoman Brooke van de Velden said one of the drivers of inflation was the high cost of construction material and called for more competition in that market.
+Act's housing spokeswoman Brooke van Velden said one of the drivers of inflation was the high cost of construction material and called for more competition in that market.
 She said the plasterboard shortage was evidence of "unnecessary and illogical regulations" in that market.

 "Plasterboard is a sandwich of plaster and cardboard.
 What first world, industrialised country gets itself into such a pickle where we have a nationwide shortage?
 An overly bureaucratic one and it needs to stop, today."